yuuuling/TBIA_Duck/README.md

 # TBIA_Duck
-This repository contains a comprehensive analysis of the distribution patterns of duck populations in Taiwan.
-Leveraging geospatial data and statistical modeling, this project aims to identify key factors influencing duck distribution and provide insights for ecological research and wildlife management.
+This repository delivers a professional geospatial analysis of duck distribution patterns across Taiwan, leveraging occurrence data from the Taiwan Biodiversity Information Alliance (TBIA) portal (tbiadata.tw).
+Using advanced statistical modeling and mapping techniques, the study elucidates key environmental drivers of duck presence and supports informed ecological monitoring and conservation efforts.